code-saturne/code_saturne/docs/doxygen/user_guide/quick_start.md

 and the C and Fortran user files necessary for the calculation in the directory `CASE1/SRC`.
 Finally, the calculation data file `setup.xml` managed  by the GUI should be copied to the `CASE1/DATA` directory.
-Once these steps completed, the user should go in the directory `CASE1/DATA` and run
+Once these steps are completed, the user should go in the directory `CASE1/DATA` and run
 ```./code_saturne gui  setup.xml``` to load the calculation file into the interface.
 A window similar to the one below will appear.